Eyewa/eyewa-go-lib/metrics/README.md

 ```go
 ml.EnableRuntimeInstrumentation()
 ```
-Launch will start Metric Server on port 2222 on different goroutine not to block main process.
+`Launch` will start the Metrics Server as a goroutine on port `2222` in order to avoid blocking the main process. not to block main process.
 ```go
 ml.Launch()